juliuskoskela/c-map/subject.md

     - fprintf
     - exit

-6. You will provide a header filed called `map.h` at the root of the repository which will include prototypes for all of the functions in the library and definitions for related structures.
+6. You will provide a header filed called `map.h` at the root of the repository which will include prototypes for all the functions in the library and definitions for related structures.

 7. The program will be compiled with the `make` command.
 You will provide a `Makefile` at the root of the repository.
 Your Makefile will compile both a static and shared versions of the library.
 The compiled binaries will be called `libmap.a` and `libmap.so` respectively.
 All produced object files and binaries will be put in a folder named `target`.